CJ42/All-About-Solidity/articles/Libraries.md

 ## 6. Understanding functions in libraries

 A library can have functions which are not implemented (like in interfaces).
-As a result, these type of functions have to be declared as public or external.
-They can’t be internal or external.
+As a result, these functions have to be declared as either `public` or `external`.
+They can’t be `internal` or `external`:

 ![](https://cdn-images-1.medium.com/max/1600/1*bTFYv6DlXoNDs06Gt6AIeQ.png)

-A picture is worth a thousand words !
+A picture is worth a thousand words!

-Here is our internal function implemented in our `testConnection()` function :
+Here is the implemented version of our `internal` `testConnection()` function:

 ```solidity
 function testConnection(address _from, address _to) internal returns(bool) {